-Negro Leagues ambassador Buck O’Neil among among six voted into Baseball Hall of Fame
+Negro Leagues ambassador Buck O’Neil among six voted into baseball Hall of Fame

 Miñoso, Hodges, Kaat and Oliva got the requisite minimum of 75 percent, or at least 12 votes on 16 ballots, from the Golden Days Era Committee, which considered a group of players whose primary contributions to baseball were made from 1950 to 1969.
 O’Neil and Fowler were voted in by the Early Baseball Era Committee, which looked at players whose primary contributions came before 1950.

 While O’Neil had a sterling career in the Negro Leagues from 1937 to 1955, he may have made an even greater impact in the decades that followed.
 He was a pivotal figure in the creation of the Negro Leagues Baseball Museum in Kansas City, Mo., where he starred with the Monarchs, and served as its board chairman.
-With vivid tales from his playing days, O’Neil also made an indelible impression on countless younger fans through regular appearances on talk shows and, perhaps most notably, in the 1994 Ken Burns documentary, “Baseball.”
+With vivid tales from his playing days, O’Neil also made an indelible impression on countless younger fans through regular appearances on talk shows and, perhaps most notably, in the 1994 Ken Burns documentary “Baseball.”

 O’Neil died at 94 in 2006, just three months after he spoke on behalf of 17 former Negro Leagues players who were posthumously inducted to the Hall.
 O’Neil, who barely missed out in the voting that year, was awarded the Presidential Medal of Freedom in 2008 by President George W. Bush.